Skip to main content

 Plan insurance as part of that sequence.
 One retirement-visa summary says it is required before visa stamping and must stay valid through the visa term.
 Keep room in your budget for that stage.
 Published estimates in non-official sources, AED 3,000-10,000/year, are not official fee schedules, but they are still useful for rough planning.

-Medical-related steps and Emirates ID completion timing are not confirmed in these excerpts, so leave schedule slack for appointments and follow-ups.
+Leave schedule slack for medical-related steps and Emirates ID completion, as timing for appointments and follow-ups can vary.
 Your day-90 checkpoint is simple: same route, same core identity details, and stable evidence from start to finish.

 Choose the channel based on who will actually process your file, not on whichever portal is easiest to open first.
 For a Dubai case, that usually means ICP (icp.gov.ae) for federal online submission paths, GDRFA for savings- or income-based residency processing, and DLD for property-led Dubai routes, with Amer as an in-person support channel.